andy31415/igraph/README.md

 Use `RUST_LOG=full-file-list=info` to print out all files found by globbing for sources

 Use `RUST_LOG=gn-path=info` to print out all files found by globbing for sources

+Use `RUST_LOG=compile-db=info` to print out information parsed from the compilation database Use `RUST_LOG=compile-db=debug` to debug parsing of the compilation database

 ## Releasing